 The Enthusiasm of the Public Made us Forget All Our Problems

 2020 has been a year of cancelled concerts.
 The year has been especially devestating for music festivals, although in some cases a lucky constellation and a short respite between two waves of the pandemic made it possible for classical music to cautiously find its way back into our lives.
-One such escapee was the already traditional festival of the northern shore of lake Balaton, Cool on the Beach that billed nearly fifty concerts in the summer months.
-Programing, concert management in these difficult times and the basic experiences of this summer were the subjects we discussed with Márta Érdi and pianist Tamás Érdi, the art manager of Cool on the Beach.
+One such escapee was the already traditional festival of the northern shore of lake Balaton, Music at the Lake Festival that billed nearly fifty concerts in the summer months.
+Programing, concert management in these difficult times and the basic experiences of this summer were the subjects we discussed with Márta Érdi and pianist Tamás Érdi, the artistic director of Balaton Summer Festival.

 The program of this year’s festival was characterized by some exciting encounters and a diversity of setups.
 Just two examples: Ingrid Kertesi sang with the Saint Ephraim Male Choir and representatives of different generations appeared at a concert featuring Gergely Devich and Bálint Zsoldos.
 What were the most surprising formations, and how did they emerge: as a general rule do musicians approach you with the idea or do you invite them to play together?